Maximilian Hofmann: Career

-Hofmann's first league start, and third competitive appearance, for Rapid Wien saw him give away a penalty and receive a red card within the first 90 seconds of a 4-2 win against SK Sturm Graz on 4 August 2013.
+Hofmann's first league start, and third competitive appearance, for Rapid Wien saw him give away a penalty and receive a red card within the first 90 seconds of a game that would conclude in a 4-2 win against SK Sturm Graz on 4 August 2013.

+Debrecen

+In 10 January 2025, Hofmann moved from Austrian club Rapid Wien to Hungarian club Debrecen.